-Solo travellers are a growing reality worldwide, and Patagonia has become one of their favourite destinations.
+Solo travelers are a growing reality worldwide, and Patagonia has become one of their favorite destinations.
 Conquering its beautiful wilderness and enjoying its breathtaking landmark attractions can be challenging and rewarding, which is what encourages these intrepid voyagers, and safety concerns rarely go beyond the usual dangers and annoyances, from being mugged on broad daylight or money scammed.

-However, safe travelling can be an issue for female solo travellevers in particular.
+However, safe traveling can be an issue for female solo travelers in particular.
 Certainly, unwanted sexual advances, sexual harassment and sexual assault are concerns that mostly affect women.
 And Patagonia, despite its remoteness, does not escape sexism and gender violence.

 Nonetheless, most solo travelers recommend some basic precautions when traveling alone anywhere in the world, regardless of gender: carrying a whistle to call for help, watching luggage and other belongings at all times (given thieves typically prefer to rob lone tourists), getting insurance for expensive gear, and often share coordinates and report back to family members of friends.